 1. Empowering Patients to Do More

-While call and contact centers make it hard to speak to a live nurse or physician, triage providers always connect directly to the patient and are ready to intervene to provide the best course of care possible.
+Call and contact centers can make it hard to speak to a live nurse or physician.
+On the other hand, triage providers connect directly to the patient and are ready to intervene to provide the best course of care possible.
 Whatever the method, self-service lowers the time patients and caregivers have to spend on the phone, which reduces costs and wait time.

 1. Analytics and Reporting

 On-call patient encounter data, such as call volume and encounter type, provides deep insights into your organization’s operations.
 The best nurse triage services record every interaction for quality assurance purposes.
-This allows triage services to provide key insights into what happens on each call, which can be leveraged throughout the organization to optimize care throughout the episode of care and improve the patient experience.
+With proper documentation, triage services can provide key insights into what happens on each call.
+Most often, agencies leverage these records throughout the organization to optimize care and improve the patient experience.

-Because patient experience is not top of mind for call centers, being that the goal of the call is to transfer or take a message, valuable insights cannot be derived, nor is continuity of care supported.
+Patient experience is not top of mind for call centers.
+Instead, the goal of the call is to transfer or take a message, so valuable insights cannot be determined, nor is continuity of care supported.

 1. Advanced Routing to the Right Nurse or Physician

 Triage nurses can handle a significant percentage of calls.
-However, when calls need to be forwarded to another party, having patient medical information on hand makes it easier to route patients to the most appropriate and skilled caregiver possible.
+When necessary, nurses will escalate the situation to the appropriate skilled caregiver.
+It is easier to route patients when patient medical information is accessible.
 Pulling data directly from the EMR empowers triage nurses with the information needed to make care decisions from the first call.

 Patients want their concerns addressed quickly.
-They don’t like spending extra time defining their problem to multiple people, nor do they want to be transferred multiple times during the same call.
-While this is often the case with call centers, triage service models route patient encounters more quickly and accurately than call or contact centers ever could.
+It can be extremely frustrating spending extra time defining a problem to multiple people.
+Also frustrating?
+One phone call, multiple transfers.
+This is often the case with call centers.
+Conversely, triage service models route patient encounters more quickly and accurately than call or contact centers ever could.

 1. Better, Consistent Patient Experiences